dilipwam/CyPress/README.md

 npm run cy:open
 ```
 At this stage, Cypress will open and prompt to choose, project type.
->Test Engineers should always pock "e2e" testing.
+- Test Engineers should always pock "e2e" testing.
 And in next step it will ask to select a browser.
->Pick any browser of your choice and continue.
+- Pick any browser of your choice and continue.
 In next step it will ask to pick examples or blank spec.
->select create spec.
+- select create spec.
 If you follow the wizard, it will create a new spec file and run it.
 If you have selected demos, it would add the demo files with *e2e* folder and open in the test runner.
 You can click on any example and it will run.
 This will confirm that the cypress is installed properly.
 For Simple Cypress Project, this set up is enough and you can start coding.

 ### 3.2 Sample Test Scripts for Testing
-While this step is not needed, you need to add some test files to your project folder to check that your scripts are working.
+While this step is not needed and can be done later, you need to add some test files to your project folder to check that your configuration is working.

 #### 3.2.1 Simple cypress Test File
 `cypress/e2e/spec.cy.js`
 ```javascript
 describe('template spec', () => {